 House Oversight Committee chairman Rep. Darrell Issa said Sunday that Obama’s invocation of executive privilege is either “over broad, or simply wrong.”

-"We're past that part of the discovery, relative to contempt," Issa, R-California, told ABC's "This Week."
-"We know that there's a lot of wrong things and we want to fix it.
-What we're talking about now, when we get lied to, when the American people get lied to, there can't be oversight when there's lying."
+“We’re past that part of the discovery, relative to contempt, Issa said.
+“We know that there’s a lot of wrong things and we want to fix it.
+What we’re talking about now, when we get lied to, when the American people get lied to, there can’t be oversight when there’s lying.

 However, he added, “If we get documents that do show, cast some doubt, or allow us to understand this, we’ll at least delay contempt and continue the process.
 We only broke off negotiations when we got a flat refusal when we asked to get information needed for our investigation.”